 Food caught between teeth: While not an emergency in the truest sense of the word, this situation can be extremely uncomfortable for the person wearing braces.
 It can be rectified by using a piece of dental floss, tied with a small not in the middle, or a toothpick to dislodge the food caught between the tooth and braces.

 Mouth sores: While not caused by braces, this condition can be irritated by their presence.
 We recommend using a small amount of topical anesthetic, such as Ora-Gel, directly to the sore (please be sure to use a cotton swab instead of your finger to apply).
 You can reapply the anesthetic as required.
 Rinsing with warm salt water will also alleviate discomfort and help the area heal.

 Tooth pain following an adjustment: Some patients will experience tooth pain following an adjustment of the braces.
 While not dangerous, it can make eating more difficult and cause discomfort.
 Avoiding hard foods can be helpful, as can taking non-prescription pain relievers, such as acetaminophen (Tylenol) or ibuprofen (Advil).

 We want to stress that any emergency treatment should only be undertaken if access to an orthodontic professional is not an option, and the patient is in discomfort.
-Please contact us at Orthodontics Studio (Office Manager: firstname.lastname@example.org & Dr. Sky Naslenas: email@example.com) should you have any questions about your orthodontics or to arrange for an emergency visit.
+Please contact us at Orthodontics Studio (our office managers can be reached: firstname.lastname@example.org or email@example.com and Dr. Sky Naslenas firstname.lastname@example.org) should you have any questions about your orthodontics or to arrange for an emergency visit.
 Your comfort and safety are important to us.